71st Cavalry Regiment: Distinctive unit insignia

-A Silver color metal and enamel device 1+1/8 in in height overall consisting of a shield blazoned: Argent, a bar Sable, overall a lion rampant Azure holding in dexter paw a fleur-de-lis Or.
+The unit insignia is a Silver color metal and enamel device 1+1/8 in in height overall consisting of a shield blazoned: Argent, a bar Sable, overall a lion rampant Azure holding in dexter paw a fleur-de-lis Or.
 Attached below and to the sides of the shield a Silver scroll inscribed "GALLANTLY FORWARD" in Blue letters.

-Symbolism

-The colors blue and white are for Infantry, the previous unit designation.
-Black and golden orange were the colors used for Tank Destroyer organizations, indicating the unit’s origin.
+The symbolism is that the colors blue and white are for Infantry, the previous unit designation.
+Black and golden orange were the colors used for Tank Destroyer organizations, indicating the unit's origin.
 The raging lion symbolizes aggressive and warlike qualities.
 The fleur-de-lis is gold (for golden orange) to indicate the battle honors were awarded to the organization as a Tank Destroyer unit in World War II.

-Background

 The distinctive unit insignia was originally approved for the 701st Armored Infantry Battalion on 28 April 1952.
 It was redesignated with the description and symbolism updated for the 71st Cavalry Regiment on 10 August 2004.